caseyhuhu/Capstone-Project/README.md

     * Columns must be labeled exactly as seen in the example, with company names listed using their stock symbol.

 2. Cluster companies based on their stock value over time.
+This can be used separately from the other two steps.
     * Enter the stock symbol of a company to add it to the cluster calculation.
     * Each cluster is displayed on a graph of the stock price since 1/1/2008.
     * Press reset button to reset 'Stock data.csv' and 'clusters.txt' on the backend to how they were originally.